-Makes this section effective August 1, 2012, and applicable to 9th grade students beginning in the 2012-2013 school year and later. - Report.
+Makes this section effective immediately. - Report.
 Requires school boards to adopt an annual report that is consistent with the state's school performance report card.
-Strikes obsolete language about the title of the report and making the report publicly available.

-- Advanced placement, international baccalaureate and concurrent enrollment programs.
+Strikes obsolete language about the title of the report and making the report publicly available. - Makes this section effective for the 2009-2010 school year and later. - 7 Advanced placement, international baccalaureate and concurrent enrollment programs.
 Qualifies concurrent enrollment program teachers for the same types of training that are currently available to AP/IB teachers.
-Expands the statutory AP/IB program to include concurrent enrollment programs. - Raised academic achievement; advanced placement, international baccalaureate and concurrent enrollment programs.
+Expands the statutory AP/IB program to include concurrent enrollment programs.

+Raised academic achievement; advanced placement, international baccalaureate and concurrent enrollment programs.
 Expands the eligibility for AP/IB funds to include concurrent enrollment programs if the school board has adopted a three-year plan to create or expand an existing concurrent enrollment program.
 Beginning July 1, 2010, qualifies a concurrent enrollment program for state aid under this section only if the district's concurrent enrollment courses meet the standards established by the National Alliance for Concurrent Enrollment Partnership.